Megan Beveridge: Early life and education

-Beveridge started playing the bagpipes at the age of nine, after she was inspired by her sister Kerry-Ann who played in The Black Watch Cadets Pipes and Drums.
-She also played with the cadets as well as the Royal Burgh of Inverkeithing Pipe Band.
+Beveridge started playing the bagpipes at the age of nine, after she was inspired by her sister Kerry-Ann.
+She later joined The Black Watch Cadets Pipes as well as the Royal Burgh of Inverkeithing Pipe Band.

+She has enjoyed since childhood supporting her national rugby team and the English championship team Ealing Trailfinders.
+She aspired to make the Scottish national team however due to a severe ACL injury, was never able to get capped.

 Army career

 She joined the army after leaving school at the age of 16 and completed a year at the Army Foundation College in Harrogate.
 She is a member of 19th Regiment Royal Artillery, The Scottish Gunners.
 She chose the Gunners to improve her prospects as a piper.
 When she is not piping she is a Transport Junior non-commissioned officer, co-ordinating transport for the day-to-day running of the regiment.